laktek/ruby-for-fun-and-profit/ruby_for_fun_and_profit.markdown

   ruby 1.8.7 (2008-08-11 patchlevel 72) [i486-linux]
 </code>

-In this series of tutorials we will be using the Ruby version 1.8.7, most of the examples will be applicable for all Ruby 1.8.X versions.
+In this series of tutorials we will be using the Ruby version 1.8.7, most of the examples discussed here will be applicable for all Ruby 1.8.X versions.

 ### Interactive Ruby

 Ruby comes with an interactive console, which we could use to get a quick taste of Ruby.
 You could start the console by typing `irb` on the command line or by running the program `fxri`(on Windows).

-So how do we start?
-I personally dislike to start off with Hello World, which sounds very insane.
+I personally dislike to start off with Hello World, which sounds insane.
 However, for the sake of conventional language users (for those who knows how to say Hello World in 400 languages and very little beyond that ;)) will start of with it.
 So on your consoles just type this line:

 <code>
   puts "Hello World"
 </code>

-If all goes well you should see your obedient machine greeting you back with a nice "Hello World".
+You should see your obedient machine greeting you back with a nice "Hello World".
 Okay, that was actually a pretty much obvious, so let's move on to something bit more exciting.

-How about giving three hearty cheers for Ruby?
-Lets drop this line on the console.
+Drop this line on the console and Ruby will greet you with three hearty cheers!
+Hip Hip Hooray!

 <code>
   3.times { puts "Hip Hip Hooray!" }
 </code>

-You should see "Hip Hip Hooray" printed on 3 lines.
 What exactly we did here? we called the method `times` on integer 3 and along with the method call we attached a code block( which was enclosed within curly brackets).
-The `times` method iterates through the given code block for specified number of times.
+The `times` method will iterate through the given code block for specified number of times.

 ## Lets do some REAL stuff

 I feel there is no point of learning a programming language if we cannot use it to scratch our itch.
-So without without wasting any superficial examples, we are going to build something that will be useful on everyday.
-A To Do List manager.
-Open up your favourite text editor (remember you don't need a bulky IDE to write Ruby) and pull up your socks, we are going to start hacking!
+So without without wasting any superficial examples, we are going to build something that we could use everyday.
+A simple To Do List manager.
+Open up your favourite text editor (remember you don't need a bulky <abbr titile="Integrated Development Environment">IDE</abbr> to write Ruby) and pull up your socks, we are going to start hacking!

 We will be building our ToDo manager in the agile way.
 Starting from the very basic features and enhancing them in each iteration.